 - Street racing or speeding at excessive speeds

 Do not treat a misdemeanor DUI charge lightly or like it is not a serious crime.
-Anyone who has been arrested for driving under the influence and working in law enforcement or applying for a career as a police officer should reach out to a Southern California DUI attorney and work together to get the charges dismissed.
+Anyone who has been arrested for driving under the influence and works in law enforcement or is applying for a career as a police officer should contact a Los Angeles DUI attorney.